Sync

 It is automatically implemented by all types that can be safely shared between threads.

-In order words: T: Sync
+In order words: T

 is Send